-We have audited the consolidated and separate financial statements of United Bus Service Limited (the "Company") and its subsidiaries (together the "Group") on pages 32 to 79, which comprise the consolidated and separate statement of financial position as at 30 June 2020, and the consolidated and separate statement of profit or loss and other comprehensive income, consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated and separate financial statements of United Bus Service Limited (the "Company") and its subsidiaries (together the "Group") which comprise the consolidated and separate statement of financial position as at 30 June 2021, and the consolidated and separate statement of profit or loss and other comprehensive income, consolidated and separate statement of changes in equity and consolidated and separate statement of cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

-In our opinion, the consolidated and separate financial statements on pages 32 to 79:

-- (i) have been prepared in accordance with and comply with International Financial Reporting Standards ("IFRS"); - (ii) give a true and fair view of the matters to which they relate; - (iii) present fairly the financial position of the Group and Company at 30 June 2020 and their financial performance, changes in equity and cash flows for the year ended on that date; and - (iv) comply with the requirements of Mauritius Companies Act 2001.
+In our opinion, the accompanying consolidated and separate financial statements on pages 32 to 84 gives a true and fair view of the financial position of the Group and the Company as at 30 June 2021, and their financial performance and their cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) and in compliance with the requirements of the Mauritius Companies Act 2001.